A Year After Deadly Mexico Quake, Corruption, Negligence And Forgotten Victims Remain

 While on paper the Mexican government has allocated billions of dollars for reconstruction, few citizens feel whole a year later.

-"There is a significant delay in getting access to these [earthquake recovery] resources," says Manuel Guadarrama, public finance researcher at the Mexican Institute for Competitiveness think tank (IMCO).
+"There is a significant delay in getting access to these [earthquake recovery] resources," says Manuel Guadarrama, public finance researcher at the Mexican Institute for Competitiveness think tank.
 "There are a lot of communities that are still waiting for the help of the government."

 Just a month ago, repairs finally began at the Multifamiliar Tlalpan.
 The unit that collapsed will be rebuilt and every other building will be reinforced and repaired.

-"It didn't come from nothing," says Angel Fuentes.
+"It didn't come from nothing," says Fuentes.
 "We've been marching, and protesting and banging on doors to get the government to respond to us."

 And there's certainly not full trust in authorities.

-"We're still hoping to bring in an independent auditor because we don't trust the government to build properly or use the funds correctly," says organizer Iván Martínez.
+"We're still hoping to bring in an independent auditor because we don't trust the government to build properly or use the funds correctly," says organizer Martínez.

 He says they're actually doing better than many victims of the disaster.

-"In [the boroughs] Tlahuac and Iztapalapa, there are a lot of people who haven't received any support from the government, and many more in other states that are still desperate," says Martínez.
+"In [the boroughs] Tlahuac and Iztapalapa, there are a lot of people who haven't received any support from the government, and many more in other states that are still desperate," he says.

-A long road still lies ahead for victims like Guadalupe Padilla, who saw her entire life disappear in the wreckage of the earthquake.
+A long road still lies ahead for victims like Padilla, who saw her entire life disappear in the wreckage of the earthquake.

-"I own that apartment, it's the only thing I own," she says.
+"I own that apartment; it's the only thing I own," she says.
 "It's the only thing I could leave to my grandchildren.
 I'll defend it, whatever the cost."